ewels/CPT-Bootstrap-Carousel/README.md

 For example, to display the carousel with no captions, no controls and pausing for eight seconds, use the following:
 `[image-carousel interval="8000" showcaption="false" showcontrols="false"]`

-= Other Options =
-You may assign a url link to an image by entering the desired url to the custom field `url` when adding a new carousel image.

 Frequently Asked Questions